cashier-go/cashier/README.md

 # Usage
 Cashier comes in two parts, a [cli](cmd/cashier) and a [server](cmd/cashierd).
-The client is configured using either a [HCL](https://github.com/hashicorp/hcl) configuration file - [example](example-client.cfg) - or command-line flags.
+The client is configured using either a [HCL](https://github.com/hashicorp/hcl) configuration file - [example](example-client.conf) - or command-line flags.
-The server is configured using a JSON configuration file - [example](example-server.json).
+The server is configured using a HCL configuration file - [example](example-server.conf).

 For the server you need the following:
 - A new ssh private key.
 Generate one in the usual way using `ssh-keygen -f ssh_ca` - this is your CA signing key.
 At this time Cashier supports RSA, ECDSA and Ed25519 keys. *Important* This key should be kept safe - *ANY* ssh key signed with this key will be able to access your machines.